 Dimethoate is another pesticide commonly used and is attributed to causing difficulties in breathing, as well as tremors.

 Aromatic Pine Scent

 A more likely allergen is the tree sap.
 If this potential irritant gets on your skin, it can cause an allergic reaction.
 This is especially true if you're sensitive to any of the Christmas tree species.
-If you're having problems, avoid pine species and don't handle the tree too much.
+If you're having problems, avoid pine species, and don't handle the tree too much.

 Reduce Christmas Tree Mold Threat

-Replace With Artificial Christmas Tree
+Replace With an Artificial Christmas Tree

-One obvious solution to those allergic to live Christmas trees is to replace with an artificial tree.
+One obvious solution to those allergic to live Christmas trees is to replace them with an artificial tree.
 You'll need to check your artificial tree each year to ensure it hasn't accumulated dust (dust mites) or mold.

 Medications to Relieve Allergies

-- If OTC medicines don't work, it's time to consult your doctor for possible remedies and/or an allergy prescription.
+If OTC medicines don't work, it's time to consult your doctor for possible remedies and/or an allergy prescription.

-- Some people turn to homeopathic remedies, such as herbal pills and extract/tinctures.
+Some people turn to homeopathic remedies, such as herbal pills and extract/tinctures.

 Neti pots are a common natural sinus remedy.
 You can use a neti pot two times a day to help alleviate your sinus congestion.
 You'll fill the neti pot with distilled or sterilized water.
 Holding the spout of the neti pot in one nostril, the neti pot directs the flow of distilled water through the sinus cavities to loosen and dislodge the mucus.
-USA Today warns people to never use tap water!
+USA Today warned people never to use tap water!
 Only use distilled or sterilized water.